Towards White-Box Deep Wireless Sensing: Detailed Derivation of

-\head{Complex softmax} Since the $(\mathbf{U}_k^H\mathbf{Z})^H(\mathbf{U}_k^H\mathbf{Z})$ term in the gradient represents auto-correlation among the projected tokens in the subspace defined by $\mathbf{U}_{[K]}$, and we wish to only associate tokens belonging to the same subspace, we can indicate subspace-membership with the complex softmax operation.
+\head{Complex softmax} The term $(\mathbf{U}_k^H \mathbf{Z})^H (\mathbf{U}_k^H \mathbf{Z})$ in the gradient captures the auto-correlation among projected tokens in the subspace defined by $\mathbf{U}_{[K]}$.
+Since our objective is to associate tokens only within the same subspace, we introduce a complex softmax operation to indicate subspace membership.